OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + ''). } function setFaqContent(sectionID) { document.getElementById(sectionID).scrollIntoView(true). menuItem = sectionID + 'A'. activeMenuItem = document.getElementById(menuItem). var menuItems = new Array('definitionsA','scopeA','collectA','locationA','trackingA','analyticsA','aggregateA','sharingA','childrenA','protectionA','controlsA','changesA','contactA'). for(m=0;m' + ' ' + '**Our AT&T Privacy Policy in easy, FAQ format.**' + '

 We understand that everyone thinks that privacy policies are long, complicated and difficult to understand.
-So we\\'re going to try to make this as simple as possible.
+So we're going to try to make this as simple as possible.

 ' + '**DEFINITIONS**' + '

-**Let\\'s start with what we mean when we say:**
+**Let's start with what we mean when we say:**

 ' + '